Financial Education & Wellbeing Resources

 Financial Support Brochure

-A financial support brochure has been produced by the HR Reward Team to highlight various benefits which are available for Durham University members of staff and to provide some point of reference for advice in areas such as budgeting and financial planning.
-The brochure can be accessed here.
+A financial support brochure has been produced by the HR Reward Team to highlight various benefits which are available for Durham University members of staff and to provide some points of reference for advice in areas such as budgeting and financial planning.

 Employee Assistance Programme